 Key Takeaways

-- Room temperature: Freshly pumped milk is safe on the counter for up to 4 hours.
+- Room temperature: Freshly pumped breast milk is safe on the counter for up to 4 hours at 77 degrees Fahrenheit or cooler.

-- Refrigerator storage: Store milk in the back of the fridge for up to 4 days.
+- Refrigerator storage: Keep breast milk toward the back of the fridge for up to 4 days, never in the door.

-- Freezer storage: Milk lasts up to 12 months in the freezer, though 6 months is best for quality.
+- Freezer storage: Frozen breast milk lasts up to 12 months, though using it within 6 months keeps the quality best.

 Storage Times for Breast Milk

-How long you can keep your milk depends entirely on temperature control.
-The general rule of thumb many moms use is the “Rule of 4s” to keep things simple.
+How long you can keep your milk depends entirely on temperature.
+Many moms use the “Rule of 4s” to keep it simple: 4 hours on the counter, 4 days in the fridge.

 If you plan to freeze your milk, do it as soon as possible to preserve nutrients.
-While freezing keeps milk safe for a long time, vitamin C levels decrease the longer it sits in cold storage (1).
+Freezing keeps milk safe for a long time, but vitamin C levels drop the longer it sits in cold storage (1).

 Here is the breakdown for cold storage:

 - Refrigerator: You can store breast milk in the fridge for up to four days.
-Always place it in the back where the temperature is consistent, rather than the door.
+Always place it toward the back, where the temperature stays steady, rather than in the door.

-- Freezer: Milk is safe in the freezer for up to 12 months, though usage within six months is ideal for taste and quality.
+- Freezer: Milk is safe in the freezer for up to 12 months, though using it within six months is ideal for taste and quality.

 - Coolers: If you use an insulated breast milk cooler with ice packs, milk stays fresh for 24 hours.
-This is perfect for commuting or road trips.
+This is handy for commuting or road trips.

 Hygiene matters.
 Always wash your hands with soap and water before handling pumps or milk containers.